omnivore-app/docs.omnivore/docs/using/search.md

 - `is:read`: Show only items that are fully read
 - `is:unread`: (the default selected option) Show unread items

+## Filtering by Read Position

+The `readPosition:` filter can be used to filter your search results based on how much of an item you have read.

+- `readPosition:>30`: Shows items where you have **read more than 30%** of the total content.
+- `readPosition:<60`: Shows items where you have **read less than 60%** of the total content.

+For example, `readPosition:>30` will show articles where you have scrolled past 30% of the content. `readPosition:<60` will show articles where you haven't reached 60% of the content yet.

 ## Filtering by type

 The `type:` filter is used to filter search by type.